-For the most part, the plant does not require pesticides because it is naturally weed-like itself, although crop rotation is needed in order to guarantee that mold and pests will not invade it.
-Hemp produces high yields because it is so fast growing and can be packed close together, taking up a considerably smaller amount of land than other crops.
+Hemp has had its fair share of challenges and misconceptions, but the benefits seem to shine through all the smoke and mirrors (no pun intended).
+For starters, the crop is revered by farmers as “about the easiest plant to grow, requiring soil and sun and little other care.”
+It doesn’t require pesticides either because it’s naturally weed-like itself, although crop rotation is necessary to ward off mold and pests.
+Hemp also produces high yields because it is so fast-growing.
+It can be packed close together, taking up a considerably smaller amount of land than other crops.

 Finally, hemp requires much less water than its previous competitor, cotton.
 While there are unfortunately cases where the unused harvest hemp is burned, the plant is otherwise part of a zero-waste process.

 During fiber processing, the core fiber is saved and usually used to make paper, horse bedding, or construction materials.
 Most hemp producers recycle the core fiber by removing dust, then baling and packaging.
 The dust can be pressed into pellets used for fuel.
 The dirt and small chips of the core are also used as a high nutrient soil additive.

-The Political & Industrial Evolution Of Hemp
+The Industrial Evolution Of Hemp

-The use of this crop can be traced back as far as 8,000 BC, and China was arguably the first nation to take advantage of the crop’s many benefits, specifically in papermaking and then in textile production, with the encouragement of Emperor Shen Nung during the Sung Dynasty (500 AD).
+The use of this crop can be traced back as far as 8,000 BC, and China was arguably the first nation to take advantage of the crop’s many benefits, including paper-making and textile production.
 The country appears to have the longest continuous history of hemp cultivation, followed by France, Spain, Chile, and Russia.

 Why Did We Stop Using Hemp?

-Soon the durable plant didn’t have a chance, as it was pushed out of the spotlight through 20th century propaganda.
-Companies with ties to new petroleum-based synthetic textiles, such as DuPont (an American conglomerate) and many other powerful groups, saw hemp as a threat to their businesses and began lobbying against it.
-In 1937 the Cannabis sativa L variation was on the verge of becoming an incredibly valuable crop but was swiftly cut down by the passing of prohibitive tax laws.
+In 1937, the Cannabis sativa L. variation was on the verge of becoming an incredibly valuable crop but was swiftly cut down by the passing of prohibitive tax laws.
 The nail in the coffin came in September of that year when hemp production was banned in the United States completely.
-Soon after, the Canadian government followed suit and barred production under the Opium and Narcotics Act on August 1, 1938.
-The Thistle has perfectly articulated the ironic and unfortunate nature of this 20th-century turn of events.

 Hemp, which has historically had over 25,000 diverse uses ranging from paints, printing inks, varnishes, paper, Government documents, bank notes, food, textiles (the original ‘Levi’s’ jeans were made from Hemp cloth), canvas (artists canvases were used by the great masters) and building materials, still remains banned in this country whose Declaration of Independence was written on hemp paper.

-Hemp had a last hurrah during the World War II when “the USDA’s Hemp for Victory campaign successfully convinced growers to again embrace hemp.”
+Hemp had a last hurrah during World War II when “the USDA’s Hemp for Victory campaign successfully convinced growers to again embrace hemp.”
 The moment didn’t last long because when the war ended, so did the demand for the once-popular crop.
 The previous ban on cultivating the plant remained and kept Americans from producing hemp domestically.
 To add insult to injury, the year 1970 saw hemp classified as an illegal, Schedule 1, drug through the Controlled Substances Act.
 This new classification imposed strict regulations on the harvesting of industrial hemp.

 A New Day For Hemp

 For years, all hope seemed lost for the herbaceous plant, though the U.S. slowly began importing food-grade hemp seed and oil in 1998.
 A series of bills, acts, and court decisions were granted in the following years that started to shift the harsh reputation that the early 20th century had given hemp.
-This all changed on December 20, 2018, when the Hemp Farming Act was passed, making it possible for hemp to be grown and produced as a regular crop instead of being classified as a drug.
+This all changed on December 20, 2018, when the Hemp Farming Act was passed, making it possible for hemp to be grown and produced as a regular crop, instead of being classified as a drug.

-While it’s unclear what the future holds for hemp production in the US, studies show that is a very profitable crop and could create a whole new job industry.
+While it’s unclear what the future holds for hemp production in the US, studies show that it is a very profitable crop and could create a whole new job industry.

-Due to the small scale production of hemp at the moment, it is often blended with cotton or synthetic fibers to create a “hemp viscose”—don’t be fooled, the real stuff does not need to be combined with anything to create an amazing product.
+Due to the small-scale production of hemp at the moment, it is often blended with cotton or synthetic fibers to create a “hemp viscose”—don’t be fooled; the real stuff does not need to be combined with anything to create an amazing product.